The Souvenir Part II: Critical response

 The film received widespread critical acclaim.
-On Rotten Tomatoes, the film has an approval rating of 92% based on 130 critical reviews, with an average rating of 8.3/10.
+On Rotten Tomatoes, the film has an approval rating of 90% based on 134 critical reviews, with an average rating of 8.3/10.
 The website's critical consensus reads, "Drawing on another terrific performance from Honor Swinton Byrne, The Souvenir Part II continues its story with profound emotional complexity and elegant storytelling."
-On Metacritic, the film holds a weighted average score of 90 based on 39 critic reviews, indicating "universal acclaim."
+On Metacritic, the film holds a weighted average score of 90 based on 39 critic reviews, indicating "universal acclaim".

 Peter Bradshaw of The Guardian described the film as an "amazingly luminous self-portrait of the film-maker as a young woman" and gave it the full five stars.
 The film received similar praise from Guy Lodge of Variety, who described Hogg's film as "a dazzling, fragile follow-up to her semi-autobiographical coming-of-age stunner from 2019".

+In June 2025, IndieWire ranked the film at number 23 on its list of "The 100 Best Movies of the 2020s (So Far)."